pr4-kp/pr4-kp.github.io/content/about.md

 author = "Pramana"
 +++

-This site is a modified [Archie](https://github.com/athul/archie) site with some more math capabilities added to make blog writing easier.
+This is a modified [Archie](https://github.com/athul/archie) site with some more math capabilities added to make blog writing easier.
 You can reach me at

 **saldin [at] wisc [dot] edu**